bingomanatee/wll-lge/src/doc/extend.md

 ### Track jQuery AJAX requests in Google Analytics

-An article by @JangoSteve explains how to [track jQuery AJAX requests in Google Analytics](https://www.alfajango.com/blog/track-jquery-ajax-requests-in-google-analytics/).
+An category by @JangoSteve explains how to [track jQuery AJAX requests in Google Analytics](https://www.alfajango.com/blog/track-jquery-ajax-requests-in-google-analytics/).

 Add this to `plugins.js`: